-Disruption is a popular buzzword, and it shows no signs of slowing down in 2018.
+Disruption is a popular buzzword.
 No matter how long companies have been in business, many claim that their technology, platform, or business will completely disrupt whatever industry it’s in.

 That’s all well and good.
 But what most organizations should disrupt are their budgeting processes.
 Here are five ways to refresh your approach to budgeting this year.